 8-9-2 Procedure.
 The work of an "emergency repair" must be detailed in an "Emergency Repair Application" available from the Conservation Agent, and must be filed prior to the commencement of the work or within 24 hours after commencement.
 No filing fee shall be required.
 Following inspection of the site by the Conservation Agent, such application may be approved by the Agent, except as to those applications to move, add or remove sand, which may be approved by the Agent and at least one member of the Commission, following the site inspection.
 Upon completion of the "emergency repair" the applicant shall so certify to the Commission.
-All emergency repair applications, permits and certificates of completion shall be reviewed at the next regularly scheduled meeting of the Conservation Shall be maintained as public records of the Commission.
+All emergency repair applications, permits and certificates of completion shall be reviewed at the next regularly scheduled meeting of the Conservation Commission.
+All "Emergency Repair Applications," permits and certificates of completion shall be maintained as public records of the Commission.